onecommons/unfurl/docs/tosca.rst

 * add "environment" keyword to implementation definition
 * add "eval" function
 * add "type" in capability assignment
-* allow workflow to be imported
+* allow workflows to be imported
-* workflow "target" accepts type names
+* workflow "target" keyword also accepts type names
 * groups can have other groups as members
 * An operation's ``operation_host`` field can also be set to a node template's name.
 * added ``OPERATION_HOST`` as a reserved function keyword.